Islabikes Rothan 12″

-She’s finally here and she’s beautiful.
-Developed eight years ago in England, the fine tuning the Rothan has had over the years has truly made it a work of art.
-From it’s perfectly proportioned handlebars and grips, to the unique shape of the saddle, over a two month period, we tested out every feature of the Rothan and are still enamored with it as we were one day one.
+She’s here and she’s beautiful.
+Developed over ten years ago in England, the fine-tuning that the Islabikes Rothan has had over the years has truly made it a work of art.
+From its perfectly proportioned handlebars and grips, to the unique shape of the saddle, the Rothan is simply one of the best balance bikes we’ve ever tested.
+We’ve had our Rothan for over four years and are still enamored with it as we were one day one.

 Built for the smallest toddlers, Islabike took extra care to ensure the safety of its riders.
 Knowing very well that children with an 11″ inseam are unlikely to be able to glide on the bike for some time, features of the Rothan make it safe for walkers as well.
 The low step-through height of the bike’s frame easily allows toddlers to mount the bike, as well as get up after a fall.
 The threadless headset (the portion of the bike that attaches the front fork to the bike – the black round cap located just behind the handlebars) creates a surface free of protrusions, while the handlebar and grips are narrower than most and more suitable for smaller hands.
 Rounded bolts on the front and back axels, additional prevent a child’s leg from being scratched.

 Once advanced enough to start sitting and gliding, the bike seat is designed for comfort and functionality.
-While padding provides comfort, the slight declines in the front of the seat, helps to teach child to sit back, and the inclines at the rear of the seat prevents them from sliding off the back.
-A turning limiter additionally prevents kids from oversteering, but is not overly restrictive.
+While padding provides comfort, the slight declines in the front of the seat, helps to teach the child to sit back, and the inclines at the rear of the seat prevent them from sliding off the back.
+A turning limiter additionally prevents kids from oversteering but is not overly restrictive.

-Learning to Ride a the Rothan vs. a Tricycle
+Learning to Ride the Rothan vs. a Tricycle

 The Rothan’s toddler-sized handbrake is not only easy to pull (quick tip: pull on a bike brake lever with your pinky finger to determine the ease of use for a child), the braking mechanism is smartly tucked beneath the frame as to not interfere with a child stride.